Get News & Updates Directly To Your Inbox

 Doctors are finding that much of what they do in your yearly checkup can be done virtually:

-Other exams, like blood tests, vision and hearing tests, and imaging such as mammograms can be scheduled separately.
-The doctor can send prescriptions directly to your pharmacy.
+Other exams and tests can be scheduled separately.
+Blood tests, vision and hearing exams and imaging like mammograms are good examples.
+Your doctor can also send prescriptions directly to your pharmacy.

 As always, an annual exam is covered at no cost to you if you see a provider in your health plan’s network.

-Depending on your health plan’s benefits, you may be covered to see a doctor in your plan’s network by virtual visit.
+Depending on your health plan’s benefits, a virtual visit with a doctor in your plan’s network may be covered.

 Virtual visits are covered under many Blue Cross and Blue Shield of Illinois (BCBSIL) PPO and HMO health care plans.